 - Person’s physical or mental health condition

 The HIPAA Security Rule sets national standards for securing patient data that are stored or transferred electronically.
-The HIPAA Security Rule requires health care organizations to implement both physical and electronic safeguards to ensure the secure passage, maintenance, and reception of protected health information (PHI).
+The HIPAA Security practice requires health care organizations to implement both physical and electronic safeguards to ensure the secure passage, maintenance, and reception of protected health information (PHI).

-Healthcare organizations must often rely on the services of third-party vendors, such as IT providers.
+Healthcare companies must often rely on the services of third-party vendors, such as IT providers.
 However, while doing so, they run the risk of exposing PHI and violating HIPAA compliance.
 To make sure that they comply with the HIPAA regulations, these organizations can make use of the official HIPAA Alliance Marketplace to connect with verified vendors, referred to as Business Associates (BAs).

 Is Microsoft 365 (Formerly Known as Office 365) HIPAA Compliant?

 Microsoft supports HIPAA for its Office suite of products and enters into Business Associate agreements (BAA) with healthcare organizations for Enterprise versions of Microsoft 365.
-However, in order to meet all requirements, it is important that you buy the right package.
-An important part of this compliance is maintaining audit logs, which are not available in all Microsoft 365 plans for business.
+However, in order to meet all requirements, it is important that you buy the right license.
+An important part of this compliance is maintaining audit logs, which are not available in all Microsoft 365 plans for the business.